 Davis heard that below-market rentals were available in the Louisa Hotel.
 Davis felt overjoyed to move out of his truck and into his own apartment, which he described as “really nice”.

-Unfortunately, troubles soon arose between Davis and SCIDpda, the property management company hired to oversee the Louisa Hotel, began to emerge.
-David suffered from alcoholism, chronic obstructive pulmonary disease, and a gastrointestinal disease which rendered working on jobsites difficult, if not impossible.
+Unfortunately, troubles soon arose between Davis and SCIDpda, the property management company hired to oversee the Louisa Hotel.
+Davis suffered from alcoholism, chronic obstructive pulmonary disease, and a gastrointestinal disease which rendered working on jobsites difficult, if not impossible.
 Davis also described “antebellum” treatment he received on job sites as a Black man, and he refused to tolerate such disrespect.
-David consequently fell behind on paying rent.
+Davis consequently fell behind on paying rent.

 Management from SCIDpda then started posting “unofficial” pay or vacate notices on his door daily.
 One manager threatened to tow his pickup truck parked in the garage underneath the Louisa Hotel and made evicting Davis and four other tenants “his personal project,” Davis said.

-Davis reported being beaten up outside the Louisa Hotel during the winter of 2023.
+Davis reported that a stranger assaulted him outside the Louisa Hotel during the winter of 2023.
 Davis was doing artwork outside his building with his scooter parked beside him.
 Then, a much younger White man tried to take his scooter.
-Davis tried to stop him, but the younger man pummeled him repeatedly, Davis said, and he was able to deter him enough to force a retreat to a waiting red getaway SUV.
-Property management at SCIDpda refused to gather footage from security cameras situated in view of the assault and they allegedly refused to help Davis file a police report.
+The younger man pummeled him repeatedly, Davis said, but he was able to deter him enough to force a retreat to a waiting red getaway SUV.
+Allegedly, property management at SCIDpda refused to gather footage from security cameras situated in view of the assault and refused to help Davis file a police report.

 Reflecting upon his experience at the Louisa Hotel, Davis remarked, “I’m pretty determined to make this a victory story.
 I want to win.”